 Between those local assignments he taught for one year at St. Nicholas-St. Louis School in the Roseland neighborhood from 1972 to 1973.

-Well-read, with a sharp wit, Mr. Mrakava enjoyed the music of the Grateful Dead and several classical composers.
+Well-read, with a quick and sharp wit, Mr. Mrakava enjoyed the music of the Grateful Dead and several classical composers.
 He built and flew precision, lightweight model aircraft he made from blueprints and wood.
 He was a longtime member of the Illinois Model Aero Club and was a prizewinner in many of the club's competitions.

 Mr. Mrakava is survived by his best friend and companion, Janice Rigan; son, Anthony E. (Carolyn Nowakowski) Caciopo; brother, Thomas (Madeline); sister, Carol (Donald) Birmingham; granddaughters Karla and Katerina Rigan; three nieces and a nephew.